Inksaver/GCSE_To_A_Level_with_Python/Tutorial-Part2.md

 6. If the input string is outside the min/max bounds the input is not validated.
 7. Only validated input is returned.
 If you ask for 4 to 8 characters in Title Case, that's what you get.

-Now this re-useable function has been written the remaing ones can be fleshed out:
+Now this re-useable function has been written the remaining ones can be fleshed out:
 ```python
 def display_data(first_name, surname):
 	''' all screen output from this procedure '''